MichaelAnzalone1/Measuring-Student-Test-Scores-and-Educational-Outcomes/README.md

 My replication package for my STA-215 final project.
 This project investigates the relationship between student absenteeism and reading test scores to determine whether absenteeism has a significant effect on academic performance.
 Using a dataset of student absences and their associated reading test scores, the project employs statistical methods to evaluate potential correlations and causations.

 # Instructions
-To access and utilize the script, open the "STA215-ANZALONE.R"file, which contains the code for my project.
+To access and utilize the script, open the "STA215-ANZALONE.R" file, which contains the code for my project.
 To access the dataset, open the "raw_data.csv" file.

 # Data
 The dataset for this project includes information on student absenteeism, analyzed to determine if absenteeism is a significant issue within schools.
 Absenteeism was measured, categorizing districts into those with or without an absenteeism problem based on a threshold.
 The dataset also includes average reading test scores, grades offered, and student-teacher ratios for each district.
 This analysis aims to determine whether absenteeism correlates with student reading performance, providing insight into the broader impact of attendance on academic outcomes.